pinei/edgyR-pi/README.md

-# edgyr-containers
+# edgyR-containers

-Factoring the Docker piece out of the edgyR project
+Docker tools for R on the NVIDIA Jetson platform